amalbaccar-hub/microservices-python-grpc-docker-kubernetes/README.md

 ## Project structure
 ### customer and payment folders
 We put each microservice in a separate directory/package.
-The same approach was used internally for both microservices in order to build their architecture.
+We designed both microservices internally the same way.
 We applied two key design patterns :
 - The **repository pattern**: is an abstraction over data storage.
 It decouples the domain model layer from the data layer making the system more testable and hiding the complexities of the database.
 - The **service layer pattern**: the role of service layer is to separate **'stuff that talks http or http/2'** from **'stuff that talks domain models'**.
-It's also known as **orchestration pattern** because it's mission is in general to orchestrate operations and workflows of the system.
+It's also known as **orchestration pattern** because it orchestrates operations and workflows of the system.
-Typical service layer function performs the following steps:
+Typical service layer functions/classes performs the following steps:
     1. Fetching stuff out of the repository.
     2. Validating the input and making assertions about the request against the current database state.
     3. Calling a service.
     4. If everything works well, save/update the new state.
+This resulted in having **4 layers** for each microservice:
+    - Domain models layer
+    - Repository layer
+    - Service layer
+    - API layer
 ### protobuf folder
 **GRPC** is the inter-service communication framework which was selected, to allow our services to talk to each other.
 GRPC uses the fast HTTP/2 binary protocol, and also makes use of Google’s Protocol Buffers.
 The idea here was to have a central place for all service definitions/proto files.